 #5.
 Run a Translation Quality Assurance Check

-Every proper localization platform should have a translation quality assurance check tool that automatically recognizes potential errors in the target segments and checks your content for terminology consistency.
-This tool simply makes sure that nothing is missing and that the final version of your translated content is ready to publish.
+Every proper localization platform should have a translation quality assurance (QA) check tool that automatically recognizes potential errors in the target segments and checks your content for terminology consistency.
+This tool makes sure that nothing is missing and that the final version of your translated content is ready to publish.
 Read more about it here!